zhorifiandi/localization-hadoop/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/site/markdown/MapReduceTutorial.md

 The Hadoop MapReduce framework spawns one map task for each `InputSplit` generated by the `InputFormat` for the job.

-Overall, `Mapper` implementations are passed the `Job` for the job via the [Job.setMapperClass(Class)](../../api/org/apache/hadoop/mapreduce/Job.html) method.
+Overall, mapper implementations are passed to the job via [Job.setMapperClass(Class)](../../api/org/apache/hadoop/mapreduce/Job.html) method.
 The framework then calls [map(WritableComparable, Writable, Context)](../../api/org/apache/hadoop/mapreduce/Mapper.html) for each key/value pair in the `InputSplit` for that task.
 Applications can then override the `cleanup(Context)` method to perform any required cleanup.

 Output pairs do not need to be of the same types as input pairs.
 A given input pair may map to zero or many output pairs.
 Output pairs are collected with calls to context.write(WritableComparable, Writable).